 To that end, if you want a more accurate assessment of how many steps you take per mile, you can physically test it out by counting the number of steps you take to cover a certain distance and then doing some math to convert it as needed.
 There are a few ways to do it.

-Note: You can use a fitness tracker, like a Fitbit or Apple Watch, or a pedometer to record your steps, but counting them in your head may be more accurate since these tools sometimes miscount, which can result in a readout that has fewer steps than you actually took.
+Note: You can use one of the best fitness trackers, like a Fitbit or Apple Watch, or a pedometer to record your steps, but counting them in your head may be more accurate since these tools sometimes miscount, which can result in a readout that has fewer steps than you actually took.

 Pre-Measured Mile